-Chu, Cecilia L. Colonial Urban Development in Hong Kong: Speculative Housing and Segregation in the City (under contract with Routledge, to be published in its Planning, History and Environment Series, 2019).
+Chu, Cecilia L. Colonial Urban Development in Hong Kong: Speculative Housing and Segregation in the City.
+Planning, History and Environment Series, Routledge (forthcoming 2020).

 Chu, Cecilia L. “‘Placing ‘Asia’ against the ‘West’: Occidentalism and the Production of Architectural Images in Shanghai and Hong Hong.”
 Architectural Theory Review Vol. 22, no. 3 (2018): 309-337.